The Solar System Processing (SSP) Pipeline#

 ../_images/LSST-Solar-System-Processing-Infographic.png

-Solar System Processing#
+Solar System Prompt Processing#

-The goal of the Solar System Processing pipeline is to link (identify) previously unknown SSObjects, given an additional night of observing, and report the discoveries to the Minor Planet Center (MPC), as well as to compute physical (e.g., absolute magnitudes) and other auxiliary properties (e.g., predicted apparent magnitudes and coordinates in various coordinate systems) for known Solar System objects and their LSST observations.
+The goal of the nightly Solar System Processing pipeline is to link (identify) previously unknown SSObjects, given an additional night of observing, and report the discoveries to the Minor Planet Center (MPC), as well as to compute physical (e.g., absolute magnitudes) and other auxiliary properties (e.g., predicted apparent magnitudes and coordinates in various coordinate systems) for known Solar System objects and their LSST observations.
 The majority of the pipeline’s processing occurs in daytime, after a night of observing.
 The pipeline will deliver Daily Data Products for Solar System objects in the form of four catalogs: SSObject, SSSource, DIASource, and MPCORB, which are described in the DP0.3 Data Products documentation and the Data Products Definition Document (DPDD).
 The Solar System Processing pipeline is illustrated in the infographic provided above.
 For more information on the moving object tracklet linking and orbit fitting algorithm, see the HelioLinC3D Tracklet Linking and Orbit Fitting software package page.

 The Solar System Processing pipeline steps#